d-krupke/cpsat-primer/README.md

 5. [How does it work?](#how-does-it-work): After we know what we can do with CP-SAT, we look into how CP-SAT will do all these things.
 6. [Large Neighborhood Search](#large-neighborhood-search): The use of CP-SAT to create more powerful heuristics.
-7. [Further Material](#further-material): Some more resources if you want to dig deeper.

 > **Target audience:** People (especially my students at TU Braunschweig) with some background
 > in [integer programming](https://en.wikipedia.org/wiki/Integer_programming)